“`html

 Certifications and Requirements

-Medical assistants are not licensed by a state board the way nurses or estheticians are.
+Medical assistants (NO FINANCIAL AID FOR THIS PROGRAM) are not licensed by a state board the way nurses or estheticians are.
 Most employers prefer or require a nationally recognized credential — either the Certified Medical Assistant (CMA) designation from the American Association of Medical Assistants (AAMA) or the Registered Medical Assistant (RMA) from the American Medical Technologists (AMT).

 To earn these credentials, you typically need to complete an accredited medical assisting program first.
 Virginia doesn’t require MAs to hold a state license, but the national certifications carry significant weight with employers.